 (See Vice President for Membership)

 Members: The committee shall be made of the state membership team which includes the state president, president-elect, vice president for membership, and immediate past president.
 It may include members selected from different areas of the state.
-The vice president for membership serves as chairman.
+The vice president for membership serves as chair.

 Responsibilities:

-Prepares and provides training sessions for chapter membership chairmen
+Prepares and provides training sessions for chapter membership chairs

 Plans, with the state president and International Headquarters, for membership growth in the state, both within established chapters and by sponsoring new chapters.